 There aren’t a lot of ingredients in turkey gravy.
 Fat, flour, stock and the pan drippings and fond.
 You can’t do much about the fat.
 Flour is flour so that leaves two.
 You can help yourself by roasting your bird unstuffed and making a really good dressing instead.
 Stuffing is a double whammy.
 Is soaks up all the goodness that would otherwise end up in your gravy and it makes it harder to roast a turkey evenly.
 It’s tasty though.
 I get why you try.
 Don’t think it’s worth it though.
 Some battles you just can’t win…

 So what’s left?
 The stock.
 That is the one place you can take your gravy from average to awesome.
 Concentrated homemade turkey stock.
 Really concentrated turkey stock.
 A flavour explosion.
 10 times more concentrated that regular homemade turkey stock.
 10 times better gravy.
 100 times better than that giblet water.
 All that mouthfeel.
 All that flavour.
 It’s literally an order of magnitude better.
 And it is impossible to botch.
 Unless you can’t boil water.

 It takes a big pot to make a little stock.
 I start with a about 7 quart stockpot.
 Wind up with 3 cups of the concentrated stock.
 Takes a little planning though.
 Start this the day after you serve your turkey.
 If you can’t get to it for a few days, toss the carcass into a bag and freeze it.
 You are making gold out of lead.
 Magic even.
 Before you call me crazy, try it.
 Just once.
 Then tell me what you think.
 What your mother-in-law thinks…

-- Your leftover turkey bones - the whole carcass, if you have one
+- leftover turkey bones - the whole carcass if you have one

-- As many turkey necks, wings, backs and bits as will fit in a big pot - 5 lbs or more
+- turkey necks, wings and backs - as will fit in a big pot - 5 lbs or more

 - water to cover